Mar14 Fun Holiday – Pi Day

-Pi is a homophone of pie - the two words are pronounced similarly, but are spelled differently and mean different things.
-But that shouldn't stop you from having pie on Pi Day.
-In fact, eating pie may be a requirement for anyone celebrating Pi Day.
+- Pi is a homophone of pie - the 2 words are pronounced similarly but are spelled differently and mean different things.
+Celebrate Pi Day by having lots and lots of pie.

 Did You Know

-...that pi is represented by the lower case Greek letter, π, because it is the first letter of the Greek work περίμετρος, meaning perimeter?
+...that pi is represented by the lower case Greek letter, π, because it is the first letter of the Greek word περίμετρος, meaning perimeter?

 |Fun Holiday: Pi Day Observances|

 |2023||Tue||Mar 14||Pi Day|